troubleNZ/svelte-Editing-Guide/README.md

-# ps-hud Editing Guide
+# Svelte Framework Editing Guide
+i noticed that svelte framework is fast becoming a prefered platform to build nui enabled fivem scripts.
- A simple unofficial how-to guide on editing and compiling svelte typescript for Project Sloth ps-hud [https://github.com/Project-Sloth/ps-hud] for QBCore FiveM framework
+So i put together this simple unofficial how-to guide on setting up your workspace for editing and compiling svelte typescript.

+'myresource' is whatever resouce you're working on that has been built in svelte framework. https://svelte.dev/

 ## Step 1 - install base tools
 Install nodejs https://nodejs.org/en/